3lvia/grid-tariff-api/README.md

 ```shell
 $ GridTariffApi> dotnet run
 ```
+Note that API will fail at startup outside Elvia environment.
+This is due to project GridTariffAPI is using Elvia-specific components.
+See paragraph [GridTariffApi](#GridTariffApi.lib) for details.

 If you want to run the tests, navigate into the `/GridTariffApi.Lib` folder and run `dotnet test`:
 ```shell